-We host RDCs and others at the Priority Setting Forum, to create a Priority and Reserve List for funding
+We host RDCs and others at the Priority Setting Forum, to establish a Priority and Reserve List for funding

 The forum will produce a Priority and Reserve List of proposed projects.
-The Priority and Reserve List is published after the forum as part of these GOGs.
+This list will be published after the forum as part of these guidelines.

-Grant Process
+Grant process